 Excerpts from an interaction with Rajesh Prothi

-The time that I had spent in Maulana Azad University was the most precious time of my life.
+The time that I had spent at Maulana Azad University was the most precious time of my life.
 The people were beautiful.
 They treated me well & supported me for my integrity and my thought process and for what I stood for.
-While I along with my colleagues campaigned hard, the issue we picked up were important.
-Like ‘women’s right and gender equality.
-My personal approach was to treat all my fellow students at the same level regardless of their religion, caste and the region they came from.
+While I along with my colleagues campaigned hard, the issues we picked up were important.
+Like ‘women’s rights and gender equality.
+My personal approach was to treat all my fellow students at the same level regardless of their religion, caste, and the region they came from.
 To tell you the truth, I treated all the students the way treated our Kashmiri students studying there.
 I believe that if you are true, God takes care of the rest.

 You have been a drifter before taking on a professional job.
 Any particular reason?

 I ventured into engineering, as it was my dad’s dream to see me as an engineer, nothing surprising if you are a Kashmiri.
 I gladly took it up challenging my capabilities.
 Then I took up interior designing which tested my creative abilities and then with management it was as if I had finally found my calling.
 Every single thing about it was new.
-Everyday there were new things to tackle, new people to meet.
+Every day there were new things to tackle, new people, to meet.
 I was having a great time.
 This led me to jobs in multinationals.
-It was a new thing all together.
+It was a new thing altogether.
 There were so many people, each striving hard to make their existence felt.
 I was part of a larger system that was making things.
 I felt important.
 I was thrilled!

 What were you doing at Amazon?

-Why you left such a paying job at Amazon to come to Kashmir?
+Why you leave such a paying job at Amazon to come to Kashmir?